markovmodel/molPX/README.rst

     >>> pip install -r ./source/doc_requirements.txt

-If you don't now where molPX is installed, you can find out this way:
+If you don't know where molPX is installed, you can find out this way:

     >>> ipython
     >>> import molpx